-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 102 Senate Committee on Budget and Fiscal Review Amended June 12, 2017 Assembly Committee on Budget Existing Law: The California Beverage Container Recycling and Litter Reduction Act requires dealers within a convenience zone where no recycling location has been established to submit an affidavit to CalRecycle stating, among others, that the dealer is redeeming all empty beverage container types at all open cash registers or at one designated location on the dealer's premises.
+BILL AUTHOR STATUS Summary TASK FORCE POSITION SB 102 Senate Committee on Budget and Fiscal Review Amended June 12, 2017 Assembly Committee on Budget, 2-year bill Existing Law: The California Beverage Container Recycling and Litter Reduction Act requires dealers within a convenience zone where no recycling location has been established to submit an affidavit to CalRecycle stating, among others, that the dealer is redeeming all empty beverage container types at all open cash registers or at one designated location on the dealer's premises.
 CalRecycle is required to calculate a processing fee for each beverage container with a specified scrap value, which is required to be paid by beverage manufacturers for each beverage container sold or transferred to a distributor or dealer.
 The act continuously appropriates to CalRecycle the amount necessary to pay handling fees to certain types of recyclers to provide an incentive for the redemption of empty beverage containers in convenience zones.
 The act also continuously appropriates moneys in the fund to CalRecycle for expenditure for various purposes relating to beverage container recycling, including, until January 1, 2018, market development payments for empty plastic beverage containers.
 Existing law defines convenience zone as either the area within a 1/2 mile radius of a supermarket or the area designated by the department.
-Proposed Law: This bill would change the requirements imposed on a dealer to require the dealer to redeem up to 24 empty beverage containers per consumer per day and to require the dealer to redeem those containers at a minimum of one designated location.
+Proposed Law: This bill would change the requirements imposed on a dealer to require the dealer to redeem those containers at a minimum of one designated location.
 This bill would, for purposes of calculating processing payments on and after July 1, 2017, require CalRecycle, until January 1, 2020, to use the actual cost of recycling that was in effect on December 30, 2015, to calculate processing fees.
-The bill would require CalRecycle to suspend any surveys and calculations of recycling costs until January 1, 2019, and would authorize CalRecycle to redirect the ball, until July 1, 2020, would require the handling fee to be set at the rate in effect on July 1, 2015.
-This bill would requir
+The bill would require CalRecycle to suspend any surveys and calculations of recycling costs until January 1, 2019, and would authorize CalRecycle to redirect funds as of the effective date of the bill for the development of amendments to be recommended to the Legislature regarding specified provisions of the act.
+The bill, until July 1, 2020, would require the handling fee to be set at the rate in effect